hashicorp/serf/website/source/intro/getting-started/agent.html.markdown

 cluster that manages membership of Memcached nodes, but perhaps the web servers need to be part of the Memcached cluster too so they can be notified when Memcached nodes come online or go offline.
-Other examples include a Serf cluster within a datacenter, and a seperate cluster used for cross WAN gossip which has more relaxed timing.
+Other examples include a Serf cluster within a datacenter, and a separate cluster used for cross WAN gossip which has more relaxed timing.

 ## Starting the Agent